Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 58 of the 105 games they were favored on the moneyline this season (55.2%).
+- The Astros have a 58-48 record in games they were listed as the moneyline favorite (winning 54.7% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!